HPV: The 4 Types Of Men Who Are Most At Risk

 The researchers also found that oral sex and alcohol consumption were not significantly associated with oral HPV infections.

-Impact Of Cigarette Smoking
+Impact Of Smoking

 Although epidemiological data suggest that tobacco use is the main cause of head and neck cancers overall, it is not a strong risk factor for HPV-driven oropharyngeal cancer, according to researchers.